A7med7x7/flint/README.md

 # Flint

-Flint is a machine learning library designed to boost productivity and provide insights from your data.
-It builds upon popular libraries like scikit-learn, pandas, and NumPy to streamline common machine learning workflows and implement creative evaluation techniques.
+Flint is a machine learning library I designed to iterate a fast baseline, reuse my custome code when doing machine learning workload, and boost my productivity.
+It builds upon popular libraries like scikit-learn, pandas, and NumPy to streamline common machine learning workflows.

+### How it started
+I was adviced by my mentor to build a python pacakge back in 2023 whatever it is and that I would learn a lot from it, and I said to myself: I'm building something I will use and actively learn from.
 ## Features

 - Feature selection and evaluation tools